jaysaurus/Co.Koa/README.md

 **Co.Koa** will sort out the requirements for you!
 The service is exposed via the `$` DependencyManager in your controllers, models and other services as `$('BookService')`.

+## Vue Integration
+Co.koa now ships with `@koa/cors` and will very happily interface with a vue instance in tow.
+With the release of [co-koa-cli](https://npmjs.com/co-koa-cli)@1.0.0 [VueJS](https://vuejs.org/) is easy to ship as your development front end!
+For more information please visit the [CoKoa Documentation](http://cokoajs.com/miniSite/documentation/VueIntegration.html)

 ## Views
 **Co.Koa** Supports the handlebars .hbs extension using "koa-hbs-renderer" (https://www.npmjs.com/package/koa-hbs-renderer). supply your views, helpers, layouts and partials within the directories indicated below:
 ```